About California's Arbor Day

 Did you know?
 National Arbor Day is the last Friday in April, but many states observe Arbor Day on different dates according to their best tree-planting times.
 California’s Arbor Day is actually a whole week!
 A State resolution in 2011 proclaimed March 7-14 as California Arbor Week.
 The week purposely coincides with the birthday of our famed horticulturalist Luther Burbank (born on March 7, 1849), because of his contributions to California’s natural and agricultural splendor.
 California Arbor Week is a chance for people of all ages to celebrate trees, those treasured resources of our natural and urban environments.

 Celebrate With Us

 Santa Rosa Recreation & Parks celebrates Arbor Week this year with a community tree-planting party complete with birthday cake!
-This event also kicks off our 2014 Park-A-Month volunteer program.
+This event is also part of our 2015 Park-A-Month volunteer program.

 To Sign Up

 RSVPs are NOT required, but signing up helps us plan for cake!
 Click HERE to sign up.

 Please contact Elaine Gutsch, Volunteer Coordinator, (707) 543-3279, email@example.com